ryotafunaki/devcontainer-bicep/README.md

-# Bicep Dev Containers Template Repository
+# Bicep Dev Containers Repository

 This repository is a Dev Container for Bicep.